Announcement: Open for normal business hours

 Figure 3: Red poison ivy leaves vining up a tree

-Homeopathic Treatment: Rhus Tox pellets are used orally for poison ivy rash.
+Homeopathic Support: Rhus Tox pellets are commonly used.
 30C potency taken 1 to 6 times daily is a typical dosage.
 Take as needed – if the symptoms flare, take a dose.
 200C or 1M potency can be used for more severe cases.
 A dose is 3-5 pellets dissolved under the tongue.
 Take on a clean palate, at least 15 minutes away from food or drink (other than water).
-Alternatively, you can use Hyland’s Poison Ivy and Poison Oak Relief tablets.
-This product contains Rhus Tox along with two other homeopathic remedies that target common symptoms of poison ivy rash.
+If the rash gets worse or doesn't improve, consult with a healthcare practitioner.

 Topical Creams and Sprays: Castle Remedies carries several natural options for topical relief.
 Quantum’s Itch Nix Gel contains a combination of herbal extracts, essential oils, and B vitamins in a soothing aloe vera base.
 Tecnu Rash Relief Spray combines the antihistamine diphenhydramine with herbal extracts of plantain, grindelia, tea tree oil and white thyme oil.
 Herb Pharm’s Soothing Oak and Ivy Spray contains menthol with herbal extracts of sassafras and grindelia.
 Some people find relief with topically applied Lavender essential oil – just make sure it’s diluted properly.
 You can add 15 - 20 drops of Lavender oil to ¼ cup aloe vera gel for a nice DIY topical.